aygnnn7/topics-angular-extras/README.md

 ```
 To convert old directive structures to the new syntax, we can issue the following command in the CLI:
 `ng g @angular/core:control-flow`

+## What is `@defer`?
+`@defer` is a new feature introduced with Angular 17 as an alternative to the component lazy loading behavior.
+Functionally, in contrast to the existing lazy loading behavior that is dependent on the router mechanism, it allows us to implement lazy loading behavior in components used over selectors.